-Provided below is draft documentation for the FPGA architecture and Verilog modules that comprise the Private Island project.
-Documentation is being updated on a regular basis, and the source is hosted on Github.
+Provided below is draft documentation for the FPGA architecture and Verilog modules that comprise the Private Island ® project.
+Documentation is being updated on a regular basis.

 The system is highly configurable, and the user can specify at build time many parameters including the number of PHYs to instantiate, packet filter purpose, trigger points, & size, and buffer depths.

-Today, the project supports the Lattice Semiconductor ECP5UM.
-The Gigabit Ethernet PHY supported is the Texas Instruments DP83867 with also some support provided for the Marvell Alaska series.
+The project currently supports the Lattice Semiconductor ECP5UM and Texas Instruments DP83867 Gigabit Ethernet PHY.
 An external on-board micro controller is assumed to be present for FPGA configuration and control.
-Any micro controller can be used, but our development system utilizes an NXP Kinetis K2x (ARM Cortex M4) series with an Ethernet MAC integrated within the FPGA.
+Any micro controller can be used, but our development system utilizes an NXP Kinetis K02 (ARM Cortex M4) with the Ethernet MAC for the K02 integrated within the FPGA.

 Verilog Coding Conventions